Parametric Level-sets Enhanced To Improve Reconstruction (PaLEnTIR): Parametric Level-sets Enhanced To Improve Reconstruction

 \section{Parametric Level-sets Enhanced To Improve Reconstruction}

-In section \ref{sec:formulation}, we defined the problem using the original PaLS representation shown in \eqref{phi_og}.
-In this section, we introduce our new PaLS model, called \palentir{}, and we discuss its advantages over the original representation.
+In this section, we introduce \palentir{}, and we discuss its advantages over the RBF PaLS representation.
 The proposed \palentir{} model is defined as follows

-where, as explained shortly, the $N$ matrices $\Rmb_j := \Rmb({\betamb_j},\gammamb_j)$ for $j=1,2 \dots N$ each depend on subvectors of $\betamb$ and $\gammamb$ respectively.
-Comparing \eqref{phi_og} and \eqref{eq:newphi}, the \palentir{} model differs from the original PaLS method in a number of ways designed to address the shortcomings of the original approach to parametric level-sets, each of which is discussed in depth in the following sections: \begin{enumerate} \item \textbf{Multi-contrast, single level-set} reconstructions are obtained by: \begin{enumerate} \item Replacing the Heaviside function with the smooth transition function $T_{w} :\mathbb{R} \rightarrow (0,1)$. \item Relabeling and reinterpreting $f_O(\rmb)$ and $f_B(\rmb)$ as upper and lower contrast bounds, $C_{H}$ and $C_{L}$.
-In the simplest case where there is a single object in the field, these are constant.
-For the problems of interest in this paper, both $C_L$ and $C_H$ are functions of space whose structures are discussed in section \ref{sec:palentir_2}. \end{enumerate}
+As explained below, the $N$ matrices, $\Rmb_j := \Rmb({\betamb_j},\gammamb_j)$, for $j=1,2 \dots N$, depend on the $\betamb$ and $\gammamb$ sub-vectors of $\pemb$, respectively.
+The length of vector $\pemb$ is $3N$ (for 2D) or $7N$ (for 3D). $T$ is the new transition function, replacing the Heaviside function, $C_{H}(\rmb)$ and $C_{H}(\rmb)$ are the new ``contrast coefficients'', replacing $f_O$ and $f_B$ in \eqref{property_level}, and $\sigma(.)$ is a function to bound the values of $\alpha_i$.
+Compared to \eqref{phi_og}, the \palentir{} model in \eqref{eq:newpals} enhances PaLS in the following ways, each of which is discussed in depth in the following subsections: \begin{enumerate} \item[A)] \textbf{Multi-contrast, single level-set} reconstructions are obtained by: (a) Replacing the Heaviside function with the smooth transition function $T_{w} :\mathbb{R} \rightarrow (0,1)$; and (b) Relabeling and reinterpreting $f_O(\rmb)$ and $f_B(\rmb)$ as upper and lower contrast bounds, $C_{H}$ and $C_{L}$.
+In the simplest case, where there is a single object in the field, these are constant.
+For the problems of interest in this paper, both $C_L$ and $C_H$ are functions of space, whose structures and parameterization are discussed in subsection \ref{sec:palentir_2}.

-\item \textbf{Shape-expressiveness} is expanded by replacing the scalar dilation coefficient, $\beta_j$ by a matrix $\Rmb_j$ implementing what we are calling stretching and sliding.
+\item[B)] \textbf{Shape-expressiveness} is expanded by replacing the scalar dilation coefficient, $\beta_j$ in PaLS, by a matrix $\Rmb_j$, implementing what we call stretching and sliding.
 For 2D problems, each $\Rmb_j$ depends on one element of $\betamb$ and one of $\gammamb$ for a total of $2$ parameters per basis function.
 In the 3D case, this changes to three $\beta$'s and three $\gamma$'s per $\Rmb_j$, for a total of $6$ parameters per basis function.